Ady Fidelin

-Adrienne "Ady" Fidelin (March 4, 1915 – February 5, 2004) was a Guadeloupean art model.
+Adrienne "Ady" Fidelin (March 4, 1915 – February 5, 2004) was a French art model from Guadeloupe, a French island in the Caribbean.
 She was a romantic partner and model of Man Ray who photographed her hundreds of times.
+She was the first black model to appear in the American mainstream press during the 1930s.

 The New York Times profiled her in 2022.
-She is in the 2023 film Lee about photographer Lee Miller.
+She is played by Zita Hanrot in the 2023 film Lee about photographer Lee Miller.
 A copy from a 1937 gelatin silver print photograph by Lee Miller of a topless Nusch Eluard, Paul Eluard, Roland Penrose, Man Ray, and a topless Ady Fidelin is at the National Portrait Gallery in London.